jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_tables.md

 The amount of used space in the table.

+## The Tables grid and the Databases grid

-<note type="note">The number of tables shown in the Tables grid may not match the number displayed in the # Tables column of the Databases grid.
-This is most evident when viewing table details for the tempdb database and is due to its dynamic nature.</note>
+The number of tables shown in the Tables grid may not match the number displayed in the # Tables column of the Databases grid.
+This is most evident when viewing table details for the tempdb database and is due to its dynamic nature.

+## How to highlight the records you are interested in

 You can restrict the tables included in the charts below by highlighting just the records you are interested in.
-Hold down the **Shift** key to select a block of multiple records, or the **CTRL** key to select individual records.</p>
+Hold down the **Shift** key to select a block of multiple records, or the **CTRL** key to select individual records.

-The data displayed in this grid can be **Filtered**.
-Filtering is the method that Spotlight uses to restrict displays to a manageable or relevant set of data.
+## How to filter the results

 You can filter the results displayed in the Tables grid by the following criteria:

 * Top N tables by size or row count
 * Data Space name